alien45/superutils/packages/core/README.md

 		age: /(2[5-9])|(3[0-5])/, // match ages 25-35
 		name: /ali|ob|ve/i,
 	},
-	// transform the property values (or item itself when in fuzzy search mode)
+	// transform the property values (or item itself when searching all properties in global search mode using `query: string | RegExp`)
 	transform: (item, value, property) => {
 		// exclude items by returning undefined or emptry string if (item.age < 18) return ''